 Reupholstering the seat of a dining-style chair is one of the easiest ways to make a big change with little effort.
 This sturdy, comfortable ladder-back is perfect for the worktable in my library.
 The lines are simple, but the arms have an unexpected curve.
 Though the finish is nearly perfect, the seat fabric is boring and filthy.
 The room doesn't get much natural light, so something bright is best.
 A geometric pattern would work well with the lines of the chair, but a pattern with some curves will make it more interesting.

 Remove the Seat

 Turn the chair upside down, and unscrew the seat from the frame, using a drill or screwdriver.
 Make any necessary repairs to the wood part of the chair -- painting, refinishing, or tightening joints.
-Make sure everything is dry, not sticky to the touch, before you reattach the seat.
+Make sure everything is dry, not sticky to the touch, then reattach the seat.

 Remove the Old Fabric

-Use a staple remover to remove the old fabric.
+Turn the seat over.
+Use a staple remover to remove the old staples and fabric.
 If the staples are stubborn, pull them out with needle-nose pliers.
 Save the old seat fabric.
 You'll need to use it as a pattern.

 Center Your Pattern